-A total loss auto claim is not a claim you want to sit on.
-Total loss claims can sometimes take over a month to finalize and close.
-The insurance company plays a large role in the speed of a claim, however you play a part in the speed too.
+A tota-loss auto claim is not a claim you want to sit on.
+Total-loss claims can sometimes take over a month to finalize and close.
+The insurance company plays a large role in the speed of a claim, however, you play a part in the speed too.
 The sooner you file the claim, the sooner the insurance company can start working on your claim.

 Researching the value of your vehicle is not mandatory.
-Your research gives you an idea whether or not the insurance company is in the ball park with its final payout figure.
+Your research gives you an idea of whether or not the insurance company is in the ballpark with its final payout figure.
 Investigate the value of your vehicle the following ways to determine its value:

-- Check Kelly Blue Book for figures on your vehicle.
-Insurance companies do not base payouts strictly by Kelly Blue Book, however the site does a good job at placing a value on a vehicle.
-For someone who is not familiar with car values, Kelly Blue Book is a convenient tool.
+- Check Kelley Blue Book for figures on your vehicle.
+Insurance companies do not base payouts strictly by Kelley Blue Book, however, the site does a good job at placing a value on a vehicle.
+For someone who is not familiar with car values, Kelley Blue Book is a convenient tool.

 - Check similar vehicle listings in your area.
 Most insurance claims adjusters go through the same process by checking auto websites, newspapers, and dealerships in the area.